YijieMiao/YijieMiao.github.io/index.md

 ## Welcome to my homepage!
  Updates on my research and expository papers, discussion of open problems, and other maths-related topics.
+[Last updated: 2025.
+Sep.]

 ### About me
 Hi, I'm Yijie Miao, a student in the Department of Mathematics at Southeast University.
 I am quite interested in Differential Geometry and Geometric Analysis.
 Specifically, I also enjoy playing Chinese chess, Go, and tennis.